danielneil/Smart-Worm-Habitat/engineering/bin-design.md

 ## f.
 Rollback Plan

-* Detailed and specific liabilities
+*Detailed and specific liabilities

 NA

-* Plan to reduce liabilities
+*Plan to reduce liabilities

 NA

-* Plan describing how to prevent other components, services, and systems from being affected
+*Plan describing how to prevent other components, services, and systems from being affected

+NA

 ## g.
 Alternate Solutions / Designs